Giskard-AI/giskard-hub/script-docs/hub/guide/manage-datasets.rst

 Export conversations
 =====================

-To export conversations, click the "More" icon in the upper right corner of the screen, then select "Export."
+To export conversations, click the "More" icon in the upper right corner of the screen, then select "Export".
 This will export the complete list of conversations from the dataset.

 .. image:: /_static/images/hub/export-conversations.png
    :align: center